nabilah-h-s/NSL/JPA/jpareadme.md

 JPA- The Java Persistence API (JPA) is a specification of Java.
 It is used to persist data between Java object and relational database.
 JPA acts as a bridge between object-oriented domain models and relational database systems.
 As JPA is just a specification, it doesn't perform any operation by itself.

+Annotations-
+- @Id
+- @Entity
+- @Table
+- @Column
+- @Transient

 Some keywords to explore more-
-- @Id
-- Entity
 - EntityManager
 - EntityManagerFactory
 - Persistence class